How To Clean Your Car With A Pressure Washer

-Alloys – Rather than using your old toothbrush or a thin cloth, decisions likely to end in filthy hands, a pressure washer will allow you to blast away highway grease without your hands making physical contact with hubcaps or alloy wheels.
+Alloys – Rather than using your old manual toothbrush or a thin cloth, decisions likely to end in filthy hands, a pressure washer will allow you to blast away highway grease without your hands making physical contact with hubcaps or alloy wheels.

 Skin – Highway grease is notoriously damaging to skin, so the less contact you can make with it the better.

 2. But is pressure washing bad for your car?!

 Well, to answer that question it is important to note that not all pressure washers have been designed with cars in mind.
 There are many models on the market, so you should target one that is compatible with the task at hand, otherwise it might be too abrasive for your car’s paintwork.

 Generally, your dirty car will benefit from a water pressure (PSI) that is around 1200 – 1700 PSI.
 Any less than this and it will be hard to get the job done satisfactorily.
 Any greater and it will possibly damage your paintwork, leaving your car looking the worse for wear over time.
 An important caveat is caravans and vintage cars.
 No kind of pressure washer should ever be used on them; their paintwork hasn’t been designed with such a high amount of pressure in mind.
 You might get away with pressure washing your hubcaps, but certainly never use them on the paint per se.

 Your pressure washer should be able to connect neatly into your regular garden hose.
 It’s best to keep your pressure washer well away from an electrical main, though, for obvious reasons.
 One with a long electrical cord is to be preferred, for this reason.
 Or use an outdoor extension cord if your driveway is really far from your nearest socket.